Therapy Council Logo

 Finding Quality, Affordable Mental Healthcare Providers

-When searching for affordable therapy options, prioritize platforms and providers that maintain professional standards while offering competitive pricing.
+When searching for quality therapy options, prioritize platforms and providers that maintain professional standards while offering transparent pricing.
 Look for:

 • Experienced professionals: Ensure therapists have proper qualifications